HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   </figcaption>
 </figure>

-Similarly, despite the much touted advantages of `rem` vs `em` for many use cases, and its universal browser support [for years](https://caniuse.com/rem), the Web has still largely not caught up with it: the trusty `em` accounts for 87% of all font-relative units usage and `rem` trails far behind with 12%.
+Similarly, despite the much touted advantages of `rem` vs `em` for many use cases, and its universal browser support [for years](https://caniuse.com/rem), the web has still largely not caught up with it: the trusty `em` accounts for 87% of all font-relative units usage and `rem` trails far behind with 12%.
 We did see some usage of `ch` (width of the '0' glyph) and `ex` (x-height of the font in use) in the wild, but very small (only 0.37% and 0.19% of all font-relative units).

 {{ figure_markup(
   image="font-units.png",
-  caption="Relative share of font-relative units", description="Bar chart showing the relative popularity of different font-based units. em is used overwhelmingly on 87.3% of instances, followed by rem at 12.2, ch at 0.4%, and ex at 0.2% of instances on mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=166603845&format=interactive", sheets_gid="1221511608", sql_file="units_frequency.sql"
+  caption="Relative share of font-relative units", description="Bar chart showing the relative popularity of different font-based units. `em` is used overwhelmingly on 87.3% of instances, followed by `rem` at 12.2, `ch` at 0.4%, and `ex` at 0.2% of instances on mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=166603845&format=interactive", sheets_gid="1221511608", sql_file="units_frequency.sql"